Humberts

 Humberts is a British estate agency chain.
-First established in 1842 by Edward Humbert, it has gone through various ownership groups in the 2000s and three administrations.
+First established in 1842 by Edward Humbert.

 History

-The Early Years
+The early years

 Humberts was founded by Edward Humbert, who opened his first office in London.
 At that time, the company was primarily focused on helping clients buy and sell property in the UK.
+By 1885 the firm became known as Humbert, Son & Flint, later becoming just Humbert & Flint in 1898.

 1900s

 Over the years, Humberts expanded its operations and began offering a wider range of services to clients.
 In the early 1900s, the company started to offer property management services, and by the 1920s, it had become one of the leading real estate agencies in the UK.
 During World War II, Humberts' operations were severely impacted by the conflict, but the company managed to survive and rebuild after the war, and also survived The Great Depression.

+In May 1972, Humbert & Flint merged with the west country firm of Rawlence & Squarey, founded 1852, just ten years after the Humbert business.
+The new firm was known as Humbert, Flint, Rawlence & Sqaurey, although this name lasted only five years before the company rationalised the name to simply be Humberts.

 In the following decades, Humberts continued to grow and expand its services, with a particular focus on the luxury property market.
 Highlights include selling Land's End in 1981 and the Highgrove Estate to the Prince of Wales in 1980, managing the Goodwood and Badminton Estates, and pioneering the development of new London towns such as Letchworth & Welwyn Garden City and Hatfield New Town.

 2000s

-In the 2000s however, the company underwent a period of expansion, opening new offices across the UK and branching out into international markets which lead to two over decades of uncertainty.
+In the 2000s however, the company underwent a period of expansion, opening new offices across the UK and branching out into international markets which lead to over two decades of uncertainty.

 In 2006, Humberts were brought out by Farley Group, owners of the former Kensington and Chelsea estate agents Farley & Co.
-However the group was sold to Mercantile (partly owned by Vincent Tchenguiz) in 2008 after a troubled couple of years trading.
-In December 2008, Mercantile purchase Vincent Tchenquiz's stake in Chestertons, giving them full ownership of Chestertons.
+However, the group was sold to Mercantile (partly owned by Vincent Tchenguiz) in 2008 after a troubled couple of years of trading.
+In December 2008, Mercantile purchased Vincent Tchenquiz's stake in Chestertons, giving them full ownership of Chestertons.

-Chestertons Ownership
+Chestertons ownership

 Chestertons merged with Humberts in 2009 (bringing together two of the longest established firms in the industry), with the business being rebranded. rebranded as Chesterton Humberts.
 The combined firmed also firm acquired a former franchised operation of two branches in the South East of England, strengthening their representation in this geographic area.

 In early 2013, Various UK estate agents including Humberts launched a new property called Agents Mutual.
 Selected founders included Douglas & Gordon, Glentree Estates, Knight Frank, Savills, and Strutt & Parker.

 In 2013, a decision was made by the board to split Chesterton Humberts into two separate brands, with Chestertons retaining the Farleys business and keeping the London operations whilst Humberts focussed on the rest of the country.
 Whilst the company went through various different holding companies - it remained owned by Mercantile until 2018.